 Field Description Source

 Select either remote or local branch, which is your source branch.

 Branch name The name to be used for the new branch.
 Checkout new branch Option to let Katalon Studio checkout that branch after created.

 Click Finish to create a new branch.

 The Checkout Branch option allows you to switch from one branch to another.

-The Select Source dialog is displayed.
+The Select Source dialog displays.
 Select the local branch you want to check out to be the current branch.
 The branch with an √ icon is your current local branch.

 Click OK to finish checking out to the new local branch.

 In this dialog, both local and remote branches are displayed.
 Select a branch to be deleted, then click OK.

 Retrieve all information about changes that have occurred in remote branches.
-Refer to https://git-scm.com/docs/git-fetch for detailed Git documentation regarding Fetch command
+For more information on the fetch command, refer to the Git documentation: Git Fetch.

 Details regarding all the branches and tags you've just fetched are displayed.

 Incorporate changes from a remote repository into the current branch.
-Refer to https://git-scm.com/docs/git-pull for detailed Git documentation regarding Pull command.
+For more information on the pull command, refer to the Git documentation: Git Pull.

 In the Pull dialog, select the remote branch to be pulled into your local branch.
 Click Finish.

-The Pull Result dialog is displayed with all data about pulling requests on the selected branch.
+The Pull Result dialog displays all data about pulling requests on the selected branch.

 Update the remote branch using the local branch.
-Refer to https://git-scm.com/docs/git-push for detailed Git documentation regarding Push command.
+For more information on the push command, refer to the Git documentation: Git Push.

 Before doing any push, you have to commit your changes first.

 The Push to Branch dialog is displayed.
 Choose from the Remote branch list which branch to be updated (All remote branches in your Git repository are listed here).

-Click Next after finished selecting your remote branch.
+Click Next after finishing selecting your remote branch.
+The Push Confirmation dialog appears.

 Click on Finish to push your commits to the remote repository.